-The initial incident report describes the behavior and appropriate facts and details relating to the incident at issue and identifies witnesses where appropriate.
-Initial information about an incident is submitted or released to residential life staff, the public safety department or the Dean of Students Office for appropriate action.
-The information typically describes alleged behavior and facts detailing the incident.
+An initial incident report describes the alleged behavior and relevant facts and details relating to the incident at issue and identifies witnesses where appropriate.
+Initial information about an incident is submitted or released to residential life staff, the Public Safety Department or the Dean of Students Office for appropriate action.

 Upon receipt of the information and, if necessary, a completed investigation by a university investigator, the assigned conduct officer schedules a conduct meeting, which is usually held within ten business days following the receipt of the information or investigation report.
 A notice of the time, date and place of the meeting is sent to the student via electronic mail at least 48 hours prior to the meeting.

 A request for postponement of up to five additional business days for a conduct meeting can be made to the conduct officer.
 The request must be for good cause and is subject to the availability of the conduct officer.
-The parties involved are responsible for checking their Quinnipiac email account during examination and vacation periods.
+The parties involved are responsible for checking their Quinnipiac email accounts during examination and vacation periods.
 Not checking the student’s email account is not an acceptable request for postponement.
-Conduct cases are heard as scheduled with or without the student present, and regardless of a student withdrawal from the University.
+Conduct cases are heard as scheduled with or without the student present, and regardless of a student’s withdrawal from the university.

 Student Procedural Rights in the Student Code of Conduct Process